tahuang/workout-generator/README.md

-# 🏋️ Workout Timer Program
+# 🏋️ Workout Generator Program

 A customizable workout timer application that allows users to create, save, and load workouts with dynamic configurations.
 Ideal for fitness enthusiasts, trainers, and anyone looking for a personalized workout experience.